 By actively engaging with sales, you’ll understand the sales process in detail, as well as in context, enabling you to identify marketing communications requirements and opportunities at each stage of the sales cycle.
 This knowledge helps you match your marketing effort to how prospects actually buy your product or service.
 And you’ll be able to select the marketing tools that best support and enhance the sales process: web seminars, white papers, blogs, web product demos, brochures, product spec sheets, and ROI sales tools, to name a few.

-Once you’ve developed a draft message strategy, informally test it with sales.
-By continually seeking input and feedback during the formative stages of message strategy development, you’ll demonstrate to the sales professionals selling your product that their opinion matters – and you’ll be cultivating an ongoing source of valuable market intelligence at the same time.
+Since sales is busy selling, getting your sales team to take an active role in message strategy creation may be challenging at times.
+But keep trying.
+By continually seeking input and feedback during the formative stages of message strategy development, you’ll demonstrate to the sales professionals selling your product that their input matters – and you’ll be cultivating an ongoing source of valuable market intelligence at the same time.

-A positioning process that puts sales in the middle of the effort demonstrates your recognition of the sales’ importance and is bound to improve relations.
+You’ll achieve those benefits with positioning process that puts sales in the middle of the effort.
 It will invigorate sales team members by making them feel that their input counts.
 They’ll open up, allowing you to tap into their real-world knowledge and experience.
 You get better, more useful information, and they get better ammunition to win the sales battle.

 Now everyone’s got to love that!